AdamJMcFarland/PHP-Localbox/README.md

 # PHP Localbox
 Your inbox for local development.
 View emails without actually sending any email!

-PHP Localbox is a simple two-file PHP/MySQL application.
+Localbox is a simple two-file PHP/MySQL application.
 You can easily incorporate it into your existing workflow to route all of your email messages into your Localbox when developing locally.
 Messages are stored in a database table instead of actually being sent.

-You can then view them in your Localbox that is designed to look and feel like an actual inbox.
+You can then view them in your Localbox, which is designed to look and feel like an actual inbox.
 Localbox supports both plain text and HTML email messages, and has a responsive design for testing on mobile devices.

 ## Screenshots